 The Division of Medicaid accepts amended cost reports in electronic format for a period of thirty-six (36) months following the end of the reporting period.
-Amended cost reports should include Form 1, in order to explain the reason for the amendment in the Section II; Form 2 with original signature; and all forms that are being amended along with work papers for any revised reclassifications and/or adjustments.
+Amended cost reports should include Form 1, in order to explain the reason for the amendment in Section II; Form 2 with original signature; and all forms that are being amended.
 Each form and schedule submitted should be clearly marked "Amended" at the top of the page.
 Amended cost reports submitted after the annual base rate is determined will be used only to adjust the individual provider's rate.
 Cost reports may not be amended after an audit has been initiated.